2003100127/deephelicon/README.md

     * description
         troll.sh is used to generate transmembrane topologies and most of evolutionary coupling features, including CCMpred, EVfold, plmDCA.

+    * name format of a FASTA file
+        Note, the FASTA file you are providing should have the suffix '.fasta'.
+For example, a whole FASTA file name can be '2wsc2.fasta' or a CASP name 'T1024.fasta'.

     * shell commands
         * general